BRIAN L. STROM, MD, MPH

 Dr. Strom is a member of the American Epidemiology Society, and is one of a handful of clinical epidemiologists ever elected to the American Society of Clinical Investigation and American Association of Physicians.
 He has also been an elected member of the IOM of the National Academy of Sciences since 2001.
 Dr. Strom received the 2003 Rawls-Palmer Progress in Medicine Award from the American Society for Clinical Pharmacology & Therapeutics, the Naomi M. Kanof Clinical Investigator Award of the Society for Investigative Dermatology, the George S. Pepper Professorship of Public Health and Preventive Medicine, and in 2006 he received the Sustained Scientific Excellence Award from the International Society for Pharmacoepidemiology.
 In addition, Dr. Strom was named the 2008 recipient of the John Phillips Memorial Award for Outstanding Work in Clinical Medicine.
 This award is from the American College of Physicians (ACP) and is considered to be one of the highest awards in Internal Medicine.
 Dr. Strom also received the 2013 Association for Clinical and Translational Science/American Federation for Medical Research National Award for Career Achievement and Contribution to Clinical and Translational Science for translation from clinical use into public benefit and policy.
 Penn awards that Dr. Strom received include the Class of 1992 Class Teaching Award and the Samuel Martin Health Evaluation Sciences Research Award.
 Dr. Strom received the 2004 Christian R. and Mary F. Lindback Award, the University's most prestigious teaching award, in recognition of the contribution he has made in his career to clinical research teaching.

-He was appointed to the University Hospital Board of Directors in November 2013, for a term that will expire in 2018.
+He was appointed to the University Hospital Board of Directors in November 2013.